sap-tutorials/Tutorials/tutorials/cos-getting-started-trial/cos-getting-started-trial.md

 5. Open your newly created strategy.

-6. Under **Objectives**, drag and drop the objective **Products from Several Sources** onto the canvas for modeling your strategy, under the shopping cart.
+6. Under **Templates**, drag and drop the template **Products from Several Sources** onto the canvas for modeling your strategy, under the shopping cart.

 7. Drag and drop the source **Hamburg (Store)** and the Source List **DCs in Germany** into the first box.
 The order of the sources determines their priority within the sourcing.
 That means the source with the highest priority is the store in Hamburg.
-Depending on rules or filters this prioritization can change.
+Depending on goals or filters this prioritization can change.

-8. Drag and drop the rule **Shortest Distance to Destination** into the second box.
+8. Drag and drop the goal **Shortest Distance to Destination** into the second box.

 9. Save your strategy.